|| Print ||

 Last week, more than 50,000 bumblebees were killed by pesticide poisoning in a Target parking lot in Wilsonville, Oregon.
 The property is managed by Elliott Associates, a firm that ranked No. 73 on our 2013 100 Best Green Companies to Work For in Oregon list.

-Nevertheless, Elliott Associates is taking a lot of heat, and several people have contacted me, irate that a company linked to the bee die-off landed on our best green companies list.
+Nevertheless, Elliott Associates is taking a lot of heat, and several people have contacted me, irate that a company linked to the bee die-off made our best green companies list.

 (UPDATE: An exclusive from Elliott Associates co-owner Lou Eilliott follows this post).

 They are not the first to complain.
-A couple of months ago, a Seattle-based environmental group called to ask why law firm Schwabe, Williamson & Wyatt had made our 100 Best Green list in the past despite working on behalf on the coal industry.
+A couple of months ago, a Seattle-based environmental group called to ask why law firm Schwabe, Williamson & Wyatt had landed on our 100 Best Green list in the past despite working on behalf on the coal industry.